majerugo/Fuzzer/README.md

 - `pattern_payload` : pattern to extract address for get the offset of string bug format.
 For example:
     - `check at {__IGNORE__} : {__EXTRACT__}` -> will ignore the first token and extract the second one as address.
     > Used only in string bug exploit for this moment.
+- `strfmt_max_offset` : maximum offset to try for finding the format string vulnerability.
+Default value is `100`.
+    > Used only in string bug exploit for this moment.

 ### Options for buffer overflow exploit